 Humans are complex creatures.
 In many situations, we tend to lead with our hearts and sometimes we choose to listen to our minds.
 But what happens we are ruled by both, our hearts and mind?

-Scientists have classified our brains into two parts.
-Left-brain and right-brain.
+Scientists have classified our brains into two parts; Left-brain and right-brain or emotional mind vs. rational mind.
 A human mind can only be dominated by one part of the brain, or so they say.

 A creative person is often classified as a person whose right brain is dominant.
-Oddly enough, a creative person can constantly switch between rational and emotional thinking.
+Oddly enough, a creative person can constantly switch between emotional vs rational thinking.

 Who is An Emotional Thinker?

 Emotional people often make decisions by ‘gut instinct’.
 They are less influenced or swayed by facts and prefer listening to their heart instead of their minds.
 Emotional thinkers are described as more impulsive and erratic than others.

 It is a perceived notion that emotions disturb our peace and tranquility.
 But what if that peace is the answer to all our questions?
 What if our emotions make our lives more interesting and exciting?
 Emotions are important, even the negative ones to make us feel.
 The feelings we feel because of our emotions are what lights our world psychologically.
 Emotions are cathartic.
 The release of emotions over the grief of losing a loved one, or the heartbreak over a breakup, or even the ‘fear’ from watching a horror film makes us feel alive.